Tselana Travel

 Overnight: Donegal | Lough Eske Castle

-Room Type: x1 Courtyard Double
+Room Type: x1 Junior Suite

 Meals Included: Breakfast

-Day 17 - Friday 25th July - Historical Derry
+Day 18 - Saturday 12th July - Historical Derry

 This morning, you enter the North of Ireland as you make your way to Derry City, the only remaining completely walled city in Ireland and one of the finest examples of Walled Cities in Europe.
 Built in the 17th century, the walls, approximately 1.5km in circumference, form a walkway around the inner city and provide a unique promenade with which to view the layout of the original town.
 Your private guide will incorporate the tragic events of Jan 30th 1972 when a peaceful protest turned violent leading to the killing of 14 unarmed men and boys along with the injury of many others in an event known as Bloody Sunday into your guided experience today.
 Afterwards, you’ll hit the road again and head to Bushmills, home of the famous whiskey.